Barite article

 4. Blue and Purple Barite

-- Purity: Rare and often includes trace elements of manganese.
+• Purity: Rare; includes trace manganese.

-- Uses: Primarily for ornamental purposes or in specialized jewelry.
+• Uses: Ornamental or specialized jewelry.

 5. Rose Barite

-- Purity: Contains manganese and other trace elements.
+• Purity: Contains manganese and trace elements.

 How Barite Forms in Nature